Article about John Fairey and Peckerwood Garden by Pam Penick. Photos by Marion Brenner. Read the full article online.

 New York Times article about John Fairey and Peckerwood Garden by Anne Raver.
-Read the pdf of the magazine article.

 In March of 1991, Martin Grantham, horticulturist in charge of the Mezo-American Garden at the University of California Botanical Garden at Berkeley; Eduardo Estrata Castillon, student at the College of Forestry Science at the State University of Nuevo Leon, Linares, Mexico; and Carl Schoenfeld of Yucca Do Nursery, accompanied me on a botanizing expedition to northeastern Mexico to observe Magnolia tamaulipana at its northern location in the Sierra Madre Oriental, approximately seventy miles north of Ciudad Victoria.
 It was much to our surprise and delight that while driving through a pine oak forest, we first saw the Beschorneria in flower.
 It had bright red and green cylindrical bell-shaped blooms held on glossy scarlet four-foot-tall stalks that were exceptionally exotic.
 The stalks emanated from a base of dark green, strap-like, evergreen foliage.
 Although this agave-relative had been identified and named in literature in 1987, it represented a rare find to be shared with the world of horticulture.